T. Nagar: Parks

 Being one of the centrally located neighbourhoods with both residential and commercial activities, T. Nagar has several parks and greeneries, many of which are maintained by the Corporation of Chennai.
 The 8-acre Panagal Park is the most prominent park in the locality with all the six arterial streets of the neighbourhood, namely, North Usman Road, South Usman Road, G. N. Chetty Road, Sir Thyagaraya Road (Pondy Bazaar), Venkatanarayana Road, and Doraiswamy Road, converging into it.
 The 4-acre Dr. Natesan Park, opened in 1950, is another well-known park located on Venkatanarayana Road.
 It is the only corporation-maintained park that has a separate tennis court for coaching children.
 Jeeva Park is another well-maintained park in the neighbourhood.
-These parks are popular spots for morning walks for the local residents.